-- 1. Turn thermostat system switch to "Cool," and fan switch to "Auto" and turn temperature setting as high as it will go. - 2.
+- Turn thermostat system switch to "Cool," and fan switch to "Auto" and turn temperature setting as high as it will go. - 2.
 Inspect all registers and set them to the normal open position. - 3.
 Turn on the electrical supply at the disconnect. - 4.
 Turn the fan switch to the "ON" position.
-The blower should operate after a 7 second delay. - 5.
+The blower should operate after a 7-second delay. - 5.
 Turn the fan switch to "Auto" position.
-The blower should stop after a 65 second delay. - Slowly lower the cooling temperature until the unit starts.
-The compressor, blower and fan should now be operating.
+The blower should stop after a 65 second delay.

+- 6. Slowly lower the cooling temperature until first stage COOL (LOW COOL) starts.
+The blower, both fans, and first stage compressor should now be operating.
 Allow the unit to run 10 minutes, make sure cool air is being supplied by the unit. - 7.
+Lower the cooling temperature further until second stage COOL (HIGH COOL) starts.
+The blower, both fans, and both compressors should now be operating.
+Allow the unit to run 10 minutes, make sure cool air is being supplied by the unit. - 8.
 Turn the temperature setting to the highest position, stopping the unit.
-The indoor blower will continue to run for 65 seconds. - 8.
+The indoor blower will continue to run for 65 seconds. - 9.
 Turn the thermostat system switch to "OFF" and disconnect all power when servicing the unit.